 Activities | What There is To Do

-Innkeepers in Little Washington frequently receive phone calls from guests coming here the first time asking, ‘What is there to do?”
-There is something for everyone in Little Washington and its surrounds and you may need a week to do it all or return for another visit.
+There is something for everyone in Little Washington and its surrounds, and you may need a week to do it all or return for another visit!

-If you want serious outdoor adventures – more than lifting a glass of wine at sunset – there are cycling tours of the countryside (Tour d’Epicure’s headquarters are on Main Street), hiking and horseback riding in the nearby Shenandoah National Park, canoeing on the Shenandoah River, and fly fishing in the Shenandoah Valley.
+If you want serious outdoor adventures – more than lifting a glass of wine at sunset – there’s cycling throughout the countryside, hiking and horseback riding in the nearby Shenandoah National Park, canoeing on the Shenandoah River, and fly fishing in the Shenandoah Valley.
+There also is a 9-hole golf course in nearby Sperryville, the SchoolHouse Nine, the first and only one in the county.
+It meanders through a series of native wildflower meadows bordered by the Thornton River.
+Not an “easy” course, this was designed to be in the style of the old Scottish courses.

 If you like steeplechase races and food and wine, pack up a lunch and head out to one of the area’s Point-to-Point races in the spring and fall.
 Better yet, arrange to have one of Little Washington’s food establishments fix you a lunch basket with refreshments to go.